zachcasper/nimble/README.md

 # Nimble Example
 This repository is an example Radius setup for an application with four Radius resource types:

-In the future, we will implement a `Radius.Resources/openAI` which deploys a model using Azure OpenAI.

 ## Overview of sample

 ![Nimble Demo](images/nimble-example.png)

 This sample has the following components:

-#### 1. Three resource type definitions defined in YAML in types.yaml:
+#### 1. Four resource type definitions defined in YAML in types.yaml:

 * `Radius.Resources/webService` – A resource type which deploys a containerized service.
 The resource type has a container property based on the Applications.Core/containers resource type.
 This makes it trivial to pass the container property to the Applications.Core/containers resource in the recipe.
 The ingress property is used by the developer to specify whether a Applications.Core/gateways should also be created.